weldr/lorax/test/README.md

 Base images are stored in `bots/images`.
 Set `TEST_DATA` to override this directory.

-To configure the image with all repositories found on the host system use

-    $ make vm-local-repos

-You may also define `REPOS_DIR` variable to point to another directory containing yum .repo files.
-By default the value is `/etc/yum.repos.d`!
-This is mostly useful when running tests by hand on a downstream snapshot!

 ## Running tests

 After building a test image, run